 The tide may have started to turn towards other countries, but the future may see a reversal.
 Deregulation appears to be on the agenda for the Chinese government.
 With stagnating growth, one way to restart the economy could be through attracting foreign investment.
 Industries that have previously been restricted to foreign firms, may incentivize future involvement.

 McDonald’s struggles can also be learnt from.
 To effectively tackle the Chinese market, you need to know your demographic.
 McDonalds has also benefited from franchising the majority of their stores.
-Therefore, hearing news they are selling off many stores (but still retaining a sizable stake) is similar in nature to their current business model worldwide.
+Therefore, hearing news they are selling off many stores (but still retaining a sizable stake) is similar in nature to their current business plan worldwide.

 Toxic Debt at Home Makes Chinese Firms Secure UK Assets

-Good news all around for the China business world as confidence seems to be rising among companies and entrepreneurs alike.
+Good news all around for the China business world as confidence seems to be rising among manufacturing companies and entrepreneurs alike.
 According to China’s Central Bank the business confidence index continuously rises.
 The index is a measure used by the bank to indicate the amount of optimism by managers and workers about their company’s general outlook.

 Official government expectations are still on track to be met, with the International Monetary Fund (IMF) suggesting a growth in the nations GDP, in line with the target originally set.
 The country has also hit international headlines around the world following the state firm CGN committing around $8 billion to help build a nuclear power station in the UK.
 However, the firm is not only providing a third of the overall investment, they have been awarded exclusive rights to design the reactor for the plant.
 This continues to show the advancements being made by China, and while the country has made its name on cheap exports, shows the countries specialized capabilities.